nymea/nymea-wiki/Ubuntu.md

     >
     >       W: Failed to fetch http://repo.guh.guru/dists/trusty/main/binary-i386/Packages  404  Not Found

-    > You can ignore this error unless you have a i386 system.
+    > You can ignore this error unless you have an i386 system.
 Until now we do not provide packages for i386 systems.
-If you have a i386 system, please take a look at [[Compile guh]].
+If you have an i386 system, please take a look at [[Compile guh]].

     The *guh*-repo provides following packages: